Year 3 Curriculum Overview

 A Bug's Life

 Children begin the topic by taking part in a mini-beast hunt around the school grounds, where they identify and count the different types of insect that can be found.
 They will then observe the bugs that they collect and produce detailed observational sketches and drawings of their different features.
-Linking in with our literacy unit on non-chronological reports,.
-The children research a bug of their choice and create an informative non-fiction leaflet and also learn how to classify bugs according to their bug’s physical features.
+Linking in with our English unit on non-chronological reports.
+The children research a bug of their choice, create an informative non-fiction leaflet and also learn how to classify bugs according to their physical features.

-Using what they have found out about the habitats and environmental needs of the minibeasts found, children design and make bug houses using natural resources.
+Using what they have found out about the habitats and environmental needs of the minibeasts, children will design and make bug houses using natural resources.
 These will be put around the school site to help the insects survive the cold winter months.

-Although the topic is mostly fact based, the children are also given the opportunity to develop their creative thinking and writing skills.
+Although the topic is mostly fact based, the children are also given the opportunity to develop their creative thinking, writing and drawing skills.
 They use what they have learnt in their research to design their own imaginary species of bug, describing its characteristics, favourite habitat and other interesting facts about it.
 This will also include writing an adventure story with the bug as the main character.
+We also create habitats using junk modelling to create life like homes for minibeasts.

-We use our class readers, The Bad Tempered Ladybird, The Omnibombulators and Harry the Poisonous Centipede, as a PSHE focus in this topic.
+We use our class reader of Harry the Poisonous Centipede, as a PSHE focus in this topic.
 Children will look at friendship and the importance of being kind and thoughtful towards each other.

 The Lion, The Witch And The Wardrobe

 The focus of this topic is C.S Lewis’ classic novel The Lion, The Witch and The Wardrobe.
-Children will explore the imaginary world of Narnia and investigate the historical period in which the book is set.
+Children will explore the imaginary world of Narnia in English and investigate the historical period in which the book is set within History lessons.

-Links will be made with literacy lessons where the children will explore how the characters of the novel, both human and mythical, are described and developed, and how C.S Lewis portrays the different settings in the real world and in Narnia.
-The children will use similar techniques in their own creative writing by creating their own fantasy story imagining what might happen if they walked through a wardrobe into another world.
+Links will be made with English lessons where the children will explore how the characters of the novel, both human and mythical, are described and developed, and how C.S Lewis portrays the different settings in the real world and in Narnia.
+The children will use similar techniques in their own creative writing by developing their own fantasy story imagining what might happen if they walked through a magical portal into another world.

-The characters in the book also enable us to discuss our own understanding of what we mean by villains and heroes.
+The characters in the book also enable us to discuss our own understanding of what we mean by heroes and villains.
 Children will consider a number of issues: What qualities do people have?
 What makes people behave in good and bad ways?
 What are reputations and how can we improve them?
 What are the perils of stranger danger?
 One of the key themes of the book is temptation.
-We use Turkish delight tasting not only to help the children improve their descriptive writing skills but also to understand how the White Queen was able to tempt Edmund into doing the wrong thing.
+The children will explore how the White Queen was able to tempt Edmund into doing the wrong thing.

 The children in the story of The Lion, The Witch and The Wardrobe were evacuees during World War Two and we investigate the effect the war had on England and its people.
 We launch the topic by recreating a wartime kitchen and looking at the effects of rationing on the home.
 Children use wartime recipes to bake rock buns and biscuits and make their own ration cards.

 One of the key focal points in the story is the lamppost.
-In the science and DT part of the topic we look at how we can create our own light source.
+In the science and DT part of the topic we look at how we can create our own light source as well as creating shadows using torches to manipulate shape and size of shadows.
 The children will make a simple electrical circuit and find out how a torch works.
-They will use this knowledge to make their own torches.
+In art the children will explore using shadows and silhouettes to create winter woodland pictures using chalk and pastels.

 Pyramids, Pharaohs And Papyrus